 Can I Give My Dog Metamucil?
 Answer: Yes

 Metamucil comes in powder form.
-And because this carries no flavor, it can be easily given to pet dogs without them realizing that they are consuming medicine.
+Since it carries no flavor, it can be easily given to pet dogs without them realizing that they’re consuming medicine.

 The Wonders of Metamucil